ngyupeng/tp/docs/UserGuide.md

 **Q**: I would like to report a bug / give feedback for the product.
 Where can I do so?<br>
 **A**: Please raise an issue on our <a href="https://github.com/AY2526S1-CS2103T-T10-4/tp/issues">GitHub</a> page.

+**Q**: How do I undo accidental deletion of persons or events?<br>
+**A**: We do not currently support undo-ing deletion.
+However, you may manually backup your data by making a copy of the data file in `[JAR file location]/data/addressbook.json` and storing it somewhere else.
+You may then restore that copy by copying it back into `[JAR file location]/data/addressbook.json`.

+**Q**: Does CCAmper still work if I move the jar file to another folder?<br>
+**A**: Yes CCAmper will still function, but take note that the saved data is stored relative to the jar file.
+To keep your data, please move the entire folder contents including the `data` subfolder along with the jar file, instead of the jar file alone.

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues